ignacio-alonso/xlsx-stream-reader/README.md

 #### Event: 'end'

-Emmitted once the XLSX zip parser has closed and all sheets have been processed
+Emitted once the XLSX zip parser has closed and all sheets have been processed

 #### Event: 'sharedStrings'

-After the workbook shared strings have been parsed this event is emmited.
+After the workbook shared strings have been parsed this event is emitted.
 Shared strings are available via array `workBookReader.workBookSharedStrings`.

 #### Event: 'styles'

-After the workbook styles have been parsed this event is emmited.
+After the workbook styles have been parsed this event is emitted.
 Styles are available via array `workBookReader.workBookStyles`

 #### Event: 'worksheet'

 * `workSheetReader` {Object} XlsxStreamReaderWorkSheet object

-Emmitted when a worksheet is reached.
-The sheet number is availble via {Number} `workSheetReader.id`.
+Emitted when a worksheet is reached.
+The sheet number is available via {Number} `workSheetReader.id`.
 You can either process or skip at this point, but you must do one for the processing to the next sheet to continue/finish.

-Once event is recieved you can attach worksheet on handlers (end, row) then you would `workSheetReader.process()`.
+Once event is received you can attach worksheet on handlers (end, row) then you would `workSheetReader.process()`.
 If you do not want to process a sheet and instead want to skip entirely, you would `workSheetReader.skip()` without attaching any handlers.

 #### Worksheet Event: 'end'

-Emmitted once the end of the worksheet has been reached.
+Emitted once the end of the worksheet has been reached.
 The row count is available via {Number} `workSheetReader.rowCount`

 #### Worksheet Event: 'row'

 * `row` {Object} Row object

-Emmitted on every row encountered in the worksheet. for more details on what is in the row object attributes, see the [Row class][msdnRows] on MSDN.
+Emitted on every row encountered in the worksheet. for more details on what is in the row object attributes, see the [Row class][msdnRows] on MSDN.

 For example: